rebeccacombs/rebeccacombs/README.md

 - 👋 Hi, I’m @rebeccacombs
-- 👀 I’m interested in software engineering, web development, and data science.
+- 👀 I’m a Duke/DKU CS Major interested in software engineering, web development, and data science.
 - 🌱 I’m currently learning C and Node.js.
 - 💞️ I’m looking to collaborate on software/web development projects and computational genomics research.
 - 📫 How to reach me: https://rebeccacombs.org/